-Respiratory depression may occur following administration of high doses of ZOLETIL.
+Respiratory depression may occur following administration of high doses of Zoletil for Injection.
 If at any time respiration becomes excessively depressed and the animal becomes cyanotic, resuscitative measures should be instituted promptly.
-Adequate pulmonary ventilation using either oxygen or room air s recommended as a resuscitative measure.
+Adequate pulmonary ventilation using either oxygen or room air is recommended as a resuscitative measure.

-Adverse reactions reported include emesis during emergence, excessive salivation, transient apnea, vocalization, erratic recovery and prolonged recovery, excessive tracheal and bronchial secretions when atropine sulfate, recovery, excessive tracheal and bronchial secretions when atropine sultate, was not given before a nesthesia, involuntary muscular "twitching, hypertonicity, cyanosis, cardiac arrest, pulmonary edema and muscle rigidity during surgical procedures.
+Adverse reactions reported include emesis during emergence, excessive salivation, transient apnea, vocalization, erratic recovery and prolonged recovery, excessive tracheal and bronchial secretions when atropine sulfate, was not given before anesthesia, involuntary muscular twitching, hypertonicity, cvanosis, cardiac arrest, pulmonary edema and muscle rigidity during surgical procedures.
 Central nervous system stimulation and convulsions have also been reported.
 Tachycardia frequently occurs, particularly in the dog.
 This rise in heart rate usually lasts about 30 minutes.
 Either hypertension or hypotension may also occur.
-Insufficient anesthesia has been reported in dogs and cats following tiletamine and zolazepam for injection administration.
+Insufficient anesthesia has been reported in dogs.
+Death has been reported in dogs and cats following tiletamine and zolazepam for injection administration.